Please enable JavaScript to ensure auto alt text generation works properly

 When to send your follow-up email

-Timing matters when writing a follow-up email after a video interview.
+Timing matters when writing a follow-up email after completing an asynchronous screening.
 It helps keep communication clear and respectful throughout the hiring process.

 Send your first email within 24 to 48 hours after submitting your video responses.
 This message can thank the reviewer and confirm your continued interest in the role.